Graduate studentships and bursaries

 The Trust does not itself offer graduate studentships.

 However, it is a major contributor to the INT/College MPhil Bursaries scheme run by the Student Registry: the Isaac Newton Trust, in partnership with named Colleges, provides a substantial number of bursaries of up to £12,000 to UK students undertaking MPhil courses with the intention of continuing to a PhD (our sister foundation, the Cambridge Trust supports EU students - please see the University's graduate admissions funding webpages).

 The INT also contributes to PhD studentships through the current AHRC Doctoral Training Programme.

 Please note that the Trust does NOT provide support for research costs of PhD students.

 Cambridge Bursary Scheme

-The Isaac Newton Trust contributes to the cost of the Cambridge Bursary schemes for undergraduates, along with the University and its colleges.
-These schemes award bursaries to nearly 3000 undergraduate students every year, on a sliding scale depending on their household income.
+For some years the Isaac Newton Trust was the administrator for, and a major contributor to the cost of, the Cambridge Bursary schemes for undergraduates, in partnership with the University and its colleges.
+These bursaries provide support to nearly 3000 undergraduate students every year, on a sliding scale depending on their household income.

 - the Cambridge Bursary Scheme website for information on the main schemes (for UK and EU students) and